 Fortunately, disability transport options have improved by leaps and bounds over the past few years.

-Perhaps the biggest transformation in disability transport has been in the number of disabled vehicles owned by individual disabled people and their families.
+Perhaps the biggest transformation in disability transport has been in the number of disability vehicles owned by individual disabled people and their families.
 This has come about as a result of advances in technology and manufacturing efficiency among larger, highly specialised disability car suppliers like Allied Mobility, working closely in partnership with the UK Motability Scheme.

 Not so long ago, disability cars were unwieldy-looking, awkward to use and expensive to own.
 Nowadays: